 - At the end of the course of treatment and when the disc injury has been corrected, patients are given mobilization exercises to avoid injuries from coming back.

 - Non-Surgical – Safe

-- Some Reports Show of patients report good to excellent relief of their symptoms
+- Some reports show that patients report good to excellent relief of their symptoms

-- Designed to correct the underlying problem not just relieve symptoms
+- Designed to correct the root problem not just relieve symptoms

 - covered by some health insurance plans